McFateM/static-landing-page/README.md

 This project defines the landing page for Grinnell's static.Grinnell.edu server.

-# Deploying this Site
+## Deploying this Site

-This site is intended to be deployed using my [dockerized-server](https://github.com/McFateM/dockerized-server) approach, and the command stream used to launch [the site](https://static.grinnell.edu/) on Grinnell College's `static.Grinnell.edu` server is:
+As of 30-Apr-2020, this site is intended to be deployed using my [docker-traefik2-host](https://github.com/McFateM/docker-traefik2-host) approach.
+A `docker container run` command is no longer used to launch [the site](https://static.grinnell.edu/) on Grinnell College's `static.Grinnell.edu` server, so no more...

 ```
 NAME=static-landing-page